eduvpn/documentation/ROADMAP.md

 - Move network (sysctl) configuration to the `node` package
 - Reduce the number of steps in the "deploy" scripts, make it easier to perform manual install without needing the deploy script
-- Store the (profile) configuration in a database instead of configuration file?
 - Automatically (re)configure OpenVPN processes/restart them when needed with
   a cronjob?
 - Create pseudonym for "Guest" usage, now the (local) identifier is directly used in the "Guest" identifier.
 Do something like `hash(salt+user_id)` instead and simply log it at 'generation time' so we can always find back the actual user
+- Allow API clients to register themselves and use a secret in the future to avoid needing to ask for permission again when the refresh_tokenex expires

+### Maybe

 - Support MySQL/MariaDB as database next to SQLite?
-- Support multiple (SAML) attributes for determining permissions / admin
-- Allow API clients to register themselves and use a secret in the future to avoid needing to ask for permission again when the refresh_token expires
+- Store the (profile) configuration in a database instead of configuration file?

 ## Apps